nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 #### Options
 `NAME`
 * Name of the contact.
-* Case sensitive, i.e. John Doe ≠ John Doe.
+* Case sensitive, i.e. john doe ≠ John Doe.
 * Leading and trailing spaces are automatically removed.
 * Multiple people with the same name are allowed.